About our company

 The child protection workers we partner with have reported feeling at ease because we’re in the home offering skills training and therapy.
 We work tirelessly for the empowerment and self-determination of families.
 In addition, a key part of our process is to hire a diverse staff in order to preserve our clients’ cultural identities.

-Minnesota CarePartner has grown to 60 employees, and we've greatly expanded our service offerings to include supervised visitation in the home, Rule 25 Assessments, Parenting Assessments, CTSS, ARMHS, parenting groups, school-based mental health services, and in-home psychotherapy.
+Minnesota CarePartner has grown to 60 employees, and we’ve greatly expanded our service offerings t include supervised visitation in the home, Rule 25 Assessments, Parenting Assessments, CTSS, ARMHS, parenting groups, school-based mental health services, and in-home psychotherapy.

 We are always looking for new partnerships with social service agencies.
 Please contact us today for partnership information.